 Most parks tend to be open from Easter until October/November and then close for a period during the winter for maintenance work and the installation of new rides and attractions.

 What to expect

-- The job may be stressful.
-Managers work under pressure in a busy, noisy, fast-moving and highly-competitive environment.
-They must ensure that the park is attracting sufficient numbers and achieve consistently high standards of customer service and safety.
+- The job may be stressful as you'll under pressure in a busy, noisy, fast-moving and highly competitive environment.
+You'll have to ensure that the park is attracting sufficient numbers and achieve consistently high standards of customer service and safety.
 Tight project management deadlines are a regular feature.

-- Managers are accountable for financial performance and the safety of employees and the public.
-They are tasked with maximising profit with no compromises in safety.
+- You'll be accountable for financial performance and the safety of employees and the public, tasked with maximising profit without compromising safety.